jacomyal/domino.js/_content.md

    * A function to execute before calling AJAX.
  - `{?function}` **success**:
    * A function to execute if AJAX successed.
+ - `{?function}` **expect**:
+   * A function that will be triggered with the data, the input and the service configuration before triggering the `success` callback.
+If this method returns a falsy value, then the `success` will be skipped and the `error` callback will be triggered instead.
+   * Also, this parameter can be set directly in the instance or global settings, under the key `expect`.
  - `{?string}` **setter**:
    * The name of a property.
 If the setter exists, then it will be called with the received data as parameter, or the value corresponding to the path, if specified.
 Shortcuts will be resolved.
  - `{?(string|array)}` **path**: